 Description

-MATERIALS: carved from granite that has been roughly hewn, and standing on a raised stone platform of crazy paving, with added dwarf walls and approach steps of Westleigh stone.
-The inscriptions are of painted lead lettering.
+The memorial is made from roughly hewn granite and stands on a raised stone platform of crazy paving.
+The dwarf walls and approach steps are constructed from Westleigh stone, and the inscriptions are created with painted lead lettering.

-DESCRIPTION: the memorial takes the form of a chamfered granite cross set on a tapered plinth that stands on a three-step octagonal base.
-The inscription to the south-east face of the plinth reads:
+The memorial consists of a chamfered granite cross set on a tapered plinth, which is positioned on a three-step octagonal base.
+The inscription on the south-east face of the plinth reads:

 IN GRATEFUL MEMORY / OF THE MEN OF THIS PARISH / WHO FELL IN THE GREAT WAR / 1914 – 1918 / (NAMES)

-To the top step of the base are two additional names of parishioners who died as a result of the conflict.
-The date ‘1939-1945’ is inscribed beneath and the names of four parishioners who died in the Second World War are included on the second step.
+On the top step of the base, there are two additional names of parishioners who died as a result of the conflict.
+The date ‘1939-1945’ is inscribed below, along with the names of four parishioners who died in the Second World War.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.